 Velocity curves determine how the volume and tone respond to velocity, the speed at which the keys are struck.
-Since the piano has a curve much different from other instruments, the C - 56M offers a choice of two curves for MIDI output.
+Since the piano has a curve much different from other instruments, the C-35 offers a choice of two curves for MIDI output.

-Piano:
+Piano

-Curve duplicating that of an acoustic piano
+: Curve duplicating that of an

-Synthesizer:
+acoustic piano

-Curve for other instruments or other MIDI sound sources, like synthesizers and tone modules.
+Synthesizer: Curve for other instruments or other MIDI sound sources, like synthesizers and tone modules.

-Note: This setting affects other MIDI sound sources, not the C-56M's internal sound source.
-The C-56M always uses a preset velocity curve for its internal voices.
+Note: This setting affects other MIDI sound sources, not the C-35's internal sound source.
+The C-35 always uses the preset or selected velocity curve for its internal voices.

-To change the MIDI velocity curve, hold down the MIDI/TRANSPOSE switch and press the appropriate key at the right end of the keyboard:
+To change the MIDI velocity curve, hold down the MIDI/TRANSPOSE switch and press the appropriate key at the right end of thekeyboard:

-G7 : Synthesizer-like velocity curve
+G7: Synthesizer - like velocity curve A7 : Piano - like velocity curve

-A7: Piano-like velocity curve

-Note: When the power is turned on, the C - 56M is set to the Piano-like velocity curve.
+Note: When the power is turned on, the C-35 is set to the medium velocity curve.